 1 tablespoon brown sugar

-Preheat oven to 325 F. (170 C.) Heat oil in an oven-proof pot with lid or Dutch oven over medium-high heat.
-Add chicken pieces, skin side down, in batches.
-Brown on all sides, turning once, about 4 minutes.
+1. Preheat the oven to 325°F. (170°C.) Heat the oil in an oven-proof pot with lid or Dutch oven over medium-high heat.
+Add the chicken pieces, skin-side down, in batches.
+Brown on all sides, 4 to 6 minutes.
 Transfer to a platter.